oracle-samples/ofs-proxy-js/README.md

 ## Installation

-1. Clone the repository
+1. Add the dependency to your project

-2. Add the dependency to your project
+   `npm install <LOCAL REPOSITORY DIR>`         (if you have cloned the repository)

-   `npm install <LOCAL REPOSITORY DIR>`
+   `npm install https://github.com/oracle-samples/ofs-proxy-js`    (when installing directly from GitHub)

-3. To use the library in your code:
+2. To use the library in your code:

    `import {OFSPlugin} from "@ofs_users/proxy"`